Luis Armelio Garcia

-Luis Armelio Garcia (born 21 September 1967) is a Cuban former football manager and footballer.
+Luis Armelio Garcia (born 21 September 1967) is a Cuban former football manager and player.

 Early life

 Garcia was born in 1967 in Cuba.
-He captained the Cuba national football team.
+He played as a defender.
+He captained the Cuba national team.

 Career

-In 2004, Garcia was appointed manager of the Cuba national football team.
+In 2004, Garcia was appointed manager of the Cuba national team.
 In 2006, he was appointed manager of the Haiti national football team.
 He helped the team win the 2007 Caribbean Cup.
 In 2009, he was appointed manager of Martinique side L'Aiglon.
 In 2013, he was appointed manager of Haitian side Victory SC.
 After that, he returned to Martinique side L'Aiglon.
 In 2017, he was appointed manager of Martinique side Golden Lion.

-Management style
+Managerial style

 Garcia has been described as a "whimsical character".

 Personal life

 Garcia is a native of Santiago de Cuba, Cuba.
 He has been married to a Guadeloupean woman.